photoprism/photoprism-docs/docs/getting-started/index.md

 # Getting Started

-You are welcome to get an impression and provide early feedback.
-We've set up a public demo at [demo.photoprism.org](https://demo.photoprism.org) for you to play with.
+To simplify running PhotoPrism on a server, we strongly recommend using [Docker Compose](docker-compose.md).
+It is available for Mac, Linux and Windows.

 Note that this is work in progress.
 We do our best to provide a complete, stable version.
+Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 [Financial support](../funding.md) makes a huge difference and enables us to spend more time with this project.

-Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 ## System Requirements ##